zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

     **Example:**

-    In the sample service described earlier, the URL of the service is: `http://localhost:8080` See: [Sample REST API Service](api-      mediation-onboard-overview.md#sample-rest-api-service)
+    In the sample service described earlier, the URL of the service is: `http://localhost:8080`.

+**Tip:** For more information about the Sample REST API Service, see: [Sample REST API Service](api-mediation-onboard-overview.md#sample-rest-api-service)

 2. Identify all APIs that this service provides that you want to expose through the API Gateway.